Coronavirus and Lockdown, a psychoanalytic perspective

 Heroes

-While the government could have no illusions about its lack of mastery of the situation, it looked around for a more stable signifier for us to rally behind: the multi-ethnic workers of the NHS.
-In a further about-face, the narrative tropes previously used to mobilise us against the ‘other’, were quickly transmuted into an inclusive photofit of a multi-cultured group, now roundly acclaimed as being Us, of the people for the people.
-The NHS Workers’ rebranding as the heroes that stand between us and death made for an uncomfortable shape-shifting all too resonant of the “old lie / Dulce et decorum est, pro patria mori.”
 As for the rest of us, from the discomfiture of our living rooms, we too were asked to regard ourselves as ‘heroes, protecting the NHS and saving lives’.
 As though mirroring a government split between a true and false self, we too were asked to yield to the psychodrama of heroes, real or imagined.

 Alien

 We saw from the wide-shots of empty beaches, urban centres and national parks, that much of the redundant populous was once again banged up at home.
 We were as dazed as we were ambivalently united.
 United in our uneasy co-operation, in our impotence and fear.
-We know now that the contagion, visible only by the havoc that it wreaks, silently infiltrates the respiratory tracts, settling down to incubate inside our lungs.
-From there, Alien-like, it launches itself in an explosion of sirens on the body politic.
-The virus is indiscriminate and it deceives.
-Asymptomatic, it turns us into smiling assassins.
-If after symptoms the danger passes, the virus seems to have the potential to reactivate; mutated, it returns to deliver a more lethal dose.

-Coronavirus / Covid-19 / SARS-Cov-2.
+Coronavirus / Covid-19 / SARS-Cov-2

 The unthought known

-Whether or not we contract the disease, it infiltrates the personal and collective unconscious.
-There it resides in repression as an unthought known” (Bollas 1987).
-“Unthought” because it does not enter language.
-Our reluctance to really face and articulate the thing we fear or our fear of it, creates a symptomatology of the mind that is entirely unconnected to the rampant micro-organism that kills without mind.
-It is what Wilfred Bion described as the “nameless dread” (Bion 1967).
-It is the very lack of a signifier with which to conceptualise Covid-19/Coronavirus/ SARS-Cov-2, that it lends itself so readily to primal fear.
-In defending against this fear, we are all susceptible to the suspended disbelief that we are not at risk, and for some, to the madness that the virus does not exist at all.
-In such illusory and delusional states, we come to embody the behaviour of the virus, whether it lurks in our bodies or not.
+It was the very lack of a signifier with which to conceptualise Covid-19/Coronavirus/ SARS-Cov-2, that it lent itself so readily to primal fear.
+In defending against this fear, we were all susceptible to the suspended disbelief that we were not at risk, or some, to the madness that the virus did not exist at all.
+In such illusory and delusional states, we came to embody the behaviour of the virus, whether it invaded our bodies or not.

 Thinking the unthinkable

 Because the dread is nameless, it is “unthinkable” and because we can’t think it, we can’t manage it.
-It becomes projected onto the demonised other who brought it here from outside: the “Chinese virus” or the “Indian variant”, the complacent shop assistant who doesn’t wear a mask and gloves, the politician who can’t be trusted to redeem our lives, the coughing pharmacist who should have stayed at home … Projected and lodged in the other, our unprocessed fear is split and externalised into the Imaginary realm.
-Projected into someone else, we find in them a focus for our rage.
+It is evacuated into the demonised other who brought it here from outside: the “Chinese virus” or the “Indian variant”, the colleague who offends by not wearing a mask and gloves, the colleague who offends by wearing a mask and gloves, the coughing pharmacist who should have stayed at home.

-Strong emotions – and fear among them – require a response which is to be specific, namely the result of a work made by the adult in order to hold and to … share the child’s point of view, finding a way to get through.
-Resorting to group prefab responses… only shows that adults cannot bear to let themselves be infected by the child (Gaburri and Ambrosiano 2003)
+“Strong emotions – and fear among them – require a response which is to be specific, namely the result of a work made by the adult in order to hold and to … share the child’s point of view, finding a way to get through.
+Resorting to group prefab responses… only shows that adults cannot bear to let themselves be infected by the child.”
+(Gaburri and Ambrosiano 2003)

 Naming the dread